 This place is a total trip.
 Located at the west end of the small community of Bombay Beach are a lot of ruins from the houses and mobile homes that used to be on this stretch of the beach.
 There are TVs and tires on the beach and many different types of broken down houses to interact and photograph.
 It is a must stop in the area, and you can read my full post here.

-A lot of people come out here just to visit Salvation Mountain, and it really is worth it.
+A lot of people come out here just to visit Salvation Mountain, and it is worth it.
 This mountain is a labor of love for one man and is a massive accomplishment.
 I guarantee you will tell others about your time here if you go as it is that unique.
 Read my whole post on it here.

-If you stop at Salvation Mountain and turn around, then you miss a lot of awesome Salton Sea places.
+If you stop at Salvation Mountain and turn around, then you miss a lot of excellent Salton Sea places.
 Right after Salvation Mountain is the town of Slab City which is essentially a community of people that come and live in this vast desert during the winter months.
 Many just pull up in an RV and stay, making art and adding to the unique aspects of the community.
 Here are the things to see:

 The Sole Tree